 How to Use eltrombopag

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine on an empty stomach, at least 1 hour before or 2 hours after food.
 Do not take with food.
-Avoid antacids, aluminum, calcium, iron, magnesium, selenium, and zinc products for 4 hours before and 4 hours after taking your dose.
+Avoid antacids, aluminum, calcium, iron, magnesium, selenium, and zinc products for 2 hours before and 4 hours after taking your dose.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
-Do not stop taking except on your doctor's advice.\n \nA special MedGuide will be given to you by the pharmacist with each prescription and refill.
-Be sure to read this information carefully each time.\n \nTalk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 6 years for selected conditions, precautions do apply.
+Do not stop taking except on your doctor's advice.

 If you miss a dose, wait and take your next scheduled dose.
 Do not take more than 1 dose in 1 day.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Your condition will be monitored carefully while you are receiving this medicine.
 To receive this medicine, you, your doctor and your pharmacy must be registered in the Promacta Cares program.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.

-Last Updated: June 15, 2015
+Last Updated: August 31, 2015